skyrimer/DBL-Micro-Soft/Final_code/README.md

 insert_to_db.py file (remember to set up environment variables as stated at the top of this document!!).
 Before executing the script, you must check 3 parameters:
 - `local` - whether the Sqlite or MySQL should be filled with data
 - `reset` -  whether you want to fully reset the database before insertion
-- `bach_size` - how many rows of data will be uploaded at the same time.
+- `batch_size` - how many rows of data will be uploaded at the same time.
 Bigger batches increase the running time, but require more memory.

 After the file successfully executes, the file can be found under `data_processed\local_backup.db`.